Dr. Mary Williams Lecture in Cell Biology

 2018: Donald McDonald, MD, PhD, from UCSF, “Lung lymphatics in Health and Disease.”

-2019: Avrum Spira, MD, Boston University School of Medicine, Title is forthcoming
+2019: Avrum Spira, MD, Boston University School of Medicine, “The Road Rarely Traveled: a 20-year Journey Towards Early Lung Cancer Detection.”

 Jointly supported by the Pulmonary Center and the Center for Regenerative Medicine.
 Donations to support this lectureship can be made on-line from the BU Development site, by selecting “Pulmonary Research Fund” as the designated target of your contribution and specifying this lectureship specifically within the donation form.
 Alternatively, a check (made out to Trustees of Boston University, memo “For the Pulmonary Center and Mary Williams Lectureship”) may be sent to the Development Office, BU School of Medicine, 72 E. Concord Street, L219, Boston, MA 02118.
 Contributions will help to endow the lectureship, ensuring it continues in perpetuity.